-"Add to Chapter II, Regulations, page 21, Article II: In paragraph one, last line, Senior Vice Commanders and Junior Vice Commanders."
+"Add to Chapter II, Regulations, page 21, Article II: paragraph one, last line, Senior Vice Commanders and Junior Vice Commanders."

-That is constituting Senior and Junior Vice Commanders voting members of the Division.
-And in like manner they ask to amend Chapter III, constituting Senior Vice Division Commanders and Junior Vice Division Commanders voting members of the Commandery-in-Chief.
+That is constituting Senior and Junior Vice Commanders voting members of the Division And I he man er they ask to amend Chapter III, constituting Senior Vice Division Commanders and Junior Vice Division Commanders voting members of the Commandery-in-Chief.